scgerkin/C964_Capstone/paper/paper.md

 save_usable_to_csv(img_metadata)
 ```

-[^cleanDataFileLoc]: The full code for this cleaning can be found in `clean-data.py`.
+[^cleanDataFileLoc]: The full code for this cleaning can be found in `ml/training/clean-data.py`.

 ## Data Visualization
-//TODO davaviz
+//TODO You need at least three real-time (e.g. using the GUI/dashboard) formats to visualize the data in a graphic format.
+Look at things like charting, mapping, color theory,plots, diagrams, or other methods(tables must include heat mapping).
+These,in conjunction with or as a part of your GUI,would enable users to explore or inspect the data characteristics

 ## Real-Time Query
 The front-end application allows a user to upload a chest X-ray image directly to the prediction model through their browser with a simple form element: